-- A. General Submittal Procedure Requirements: Prepare and submit submittals required by individual Specification Sections. - 1.
-Submit electronic submittals via email as PDF electronic files. - B. Architect will return annotated file.
+- A. General Submittal Procedure Requirements: Prepare and provide submittals for all products used on the Project, and as required and indicated by individual Specification Sections and Drawings. - 1.
+Submit electronic submittals vie email as PDF electronic files. - B. Architect will return annotated file.
 Annotate and retain one copy of file as an electronic Project record document file.

-- A. Submit two paper copies of each submittal unless otherwise indicated.
+- A. Submit electronic copies of each submittal unless otherwise indicated.
 Architect will return one copy. - B. Product Data: Mark each copy to show applicable products and options.
 Include the following: - 1.
 Manufacturer's written recommendations, product specifications, and installation instructions. - 2.
 Wiring diagrams showing factory-installed wiring. - 3.
 Printed performance curves and operational diagrams. - 4.
 Testing by recognized testing agency. - 5.
 Compliance with specified standards and requirements. - C. Shop Drawings: Prepare Project-specific information, drawn accurately to scale.
 Do not base Shop Drawings on reproductions of the Contract Documents or standard printed data.
 Submit on sheets at least 8-1/2 by 11-inches but not larger than 24 by 36-inches.
 Include the following: - 1.
-Dimensions and identification of products.

-- 2. Fabrication and installation drawings and roughing-in and setting diagrams. - 3.
+Dimensions and identification of products. - 2.
+Fabrication and installation drawings and roughing-in and setting diagrams. - 3.
 Wiring diagrams showing field-installed wiring. - 4.
 Notation of coordination requirements. - 5.
 Notation of dimensions established by field measurement. - D. Samples: Submit Samples for review of kind, color, pattern, and texture and for comparison of these characteristics between submittal and actual component as delivered and installed.
 Include name of manufacturer and product name on label. - 1.
 If variation is inherent in material or product, submit at least three sets of paired units that show variations.

-- A. Informational Submittals: Submit two copies of each submittal unless otherwise indicated.
-Architect will return one copy. - B. Qualification Data: Include lists of completed projects with project names and addresses, names and addresses of architects and owners, and other information specified. - C. Product Certificates: Prepare written statements on manufacturer's letterhead certifying that product complies with requirements in the Contract Documents.
+- A. Informational Submittals: Submit electronic copies of each submittal unless otherwise indicated.
+Architect will return one copy. - B. Qualification Data: Include lists of completed projects with project names and addresses, names, and addresses of architects and owners, and other information specified. - C. Product Certificates: Prepare written statements on manufacturer's letterhead certifying that product complies with requirements in the Contract Documents.